Want euros in London? Don’t ask your bank

 On a recent Tuesday morning in the heart of London's City financial district, Sakthi's firm Best FX would sell you 124 euros for 100 British pounds.
 Less than 20 metres along the street, the world's third biggest trader of foreign currencies, Barclays, would only give you 118.

-But at a time when banks are seeking to defend themselves from charges they manipulated the $5 trillion a day currency market, the gap stands as a refutation of the lenders' claims that their foreign exchange market has become extremely efficient for everyone.
+But at a time when banks are seeking to defend themselves from charges they manipulated the $5 trillion (2.92 trillion pounds) a day currency market, the gap stands as a refutation of the lenders' claims that their foreign exchange market has become extremely efficient for everyone.

 The exchange rates on the board are not even the best ones Sakthi and his colleagues give bigger or regular clients.